brentw (Brent Watts, NC.

 [ For x between 0 and 2p ]

-a proof of a famous result obtained by
+a proof of the famous result at right, obtained by

 Euler in 1735: The sum